chandanhpcic/docs/source/manual/how-tos/user-ldap.rst

 LDAP is the lightweight directory access protocol used by Microsoft Active Directory (AD), OpenLDAP and Novell eDirectory, to name a few.

-OPNsense can use an LDAP server for authentication purposes and for authorization to access (parts) of the graphical user interface (web configurator).
+Reticen8 can use an LDAP server for authentication purposes and for authorization to access (parts) of the graphical user interface (web configurator).
 When using LDAP for the GUI the privileges have to be defined with the local user manager, to do so an (automated) import of the users from the LDAP source is required.